University of Florida Homepage

 • Florida Lifestyle Project

-• This study focused on healthy decision-making, and the affects of mental time-travel (to the past and the future) on the healthiness of everyday lifestyle choices in young and older adults.
+• This study focused on healthy decision-making, and the effects of mental time-travel (to the past and the future) on the healthiness of everyday lifestyle choices in young and older adults.